BurkovBA/BurkovBA.github.io/content/blog/2021-07-01-1/index.md

 date: "2021-07-01T00:00:00.284Z"
 tags: ["math"]
 cover: "./multivariate_normal.png"
 description: Multivariate normal distribution arises in many aspects of mathematical statistics and machine learning.
-For instance, Cochran's theorem in statistics, or Gaussian processes in ML rely on its properties.
-Thus, I'll discuss some of its properties here in detail.
+For instance, Cochran's theorem in statistics, PCA and Gaussian processes in ML heavily rely on its properties.
+Thus, I'll discuss it here in detail.
 ---

 Motivational example